-Employers can award additional annual pension to active Scheme members of up to a set maximum (less any amount of additional annual pension the employer has already contributed towards or is contributing towards under a Shared Cost APC).
+Employers can award additional annual pension to active Scheme members.
+This is limited to the maximum allowed, which should be reduced by any amount of additional annual pension the employer has already contributed towards or is contributing towards under a Shared Cost APC.
 The maximum at April 2014 was £6,500 and represented an increase from the 2008 Scheme maximum of £5,000.
-The maximum of £6,500 is increased each April (starting April 2015) by Pensions Increase, assuming a PI date of 1 April 2013.
-The maximum for the 2020/21 year is £7,194.
-Such an award may also be made within six months of leaving to a member who left on the grounds of redundancy or business efficiency.
+The maximum of £6,500 is increased each April from April 2015 by Pensions Increase, assuming a PI date of 1 April 2013.
+The maximum for the 2023/24 year is £7,579.
+An employer may also make such an award to a member who left on the grounds of redundancy or business efficiency up to six months after their date of leaving.

-The employer would make a one-off contribution in order to buy a set amount of additional pension for the member.
+The employer would make a one-off contribution to buy a set amount of additional pension for the member.
 The cost is determined by the employee's age and the amount purchased.